 Amendments to IAS 37 specify which costs should be included in determining the cost of fulfilling a contract for the purpose of assessing whether the contract is onerous.
 The amendments apply for annual reporting periods beginning on or after January 1, 2022 to contracts existing at the date when the amendments are first applied.
 At the date of initial application, the cumulative effect of applying the amendments is recognized as an opening balance adjustment to retained earnings or other components of equity, as appropriate.
 The comparative figures are not restated.
-The Company will continue to evaluate the impact of these amendments on its consolidated financial statements.
+The Company does not expect the impact of these amendments on its consolidated financial statements to be material.